mstksg/backprop/README.md

     b.
 How to support "monadic" operations that depend on results of previous operations? (`ApBP` already exists for situations that don't)

+    c.
+What needs to be done to allow us to automatically do second, third-order differentiation, as well?
+This might be useful for certain ODE solvers which rely on second order gradients and hessians.